fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>This flag tells the controller to suspend the reconciliation of this source.</p>
+<p>Suspend tells the controller to suspend the reconciliation of this
+source.</p>
 </td>
 </tr>
 <tr>